CartoDB/carto-vl/docs/guides/04-data-driven-visualizations.md

 [`ramp`](https://carto.com/developers/carto-vl/reference/#cartoexpressionsramp) is a special CARTO VL expression that outputs values based on an input.
 Depending on the type of the input the matching will be performed in different ways:
 - One-to-one mapping is performed when the number of possible categories in the input matches the number of values.
 For example, `ramp(buckets($winner, ["Conservative Party", "Labour Party"]), [blue, red])` will set conservatives blue,
 - Interpolation is performed otherwise, this allows to create intermediate values automatically.
-For example: `color: ramp($population_density, [green, yellow, red])` will assign the color black to the features with low population density and yellow to the ones with a high population density.
+For example: `color: ramp($population_density, [green, yellow, red])` will assign the color green to the features with low population density and red to the ones with a high population density.
+Intermediate population densities will receive the interpolation between green, yellow and red based on how close its value is to the lowest and highest values in the dataset.

 <div class="example-map">
     <iframe